1936 Jersey Air Disaster: Accident

 Guernsey Airways was formed in 1934 as a subsidiary of Jersey Airways to operate services between St Peter Port, Guernsey and St Brelade's Bay in Jersey.
 On 31 July 1936 the Cloud of Iona failed to arrive in Jersey.
 It had departed around 19:00 and the journey should have taken 20 minutes.
 The weather was poor and visibility was reduced by drizzle.
 At 22:00 the St Helier lifeboat was launched to search for the flying boat; it searched all night without finding anything.
 In the morning a number of French military aircraft from Cherbourg and Royal Air Force aircraft joined the search: an RAF aircraft reported sighting fabric and plywood in the sea.
 On 2 August three motorboats from Jersey returned with wreckage including wood, cushions and fabric, which was identified as coming from the Cloud of Iona.
 An official from Channel Islands Airways, the parent company of both Jersey and Guernsey Airways, made a statement:

 Prolonged search by every means at the disposal of the company has failed to locate the actual place at which the missing air liner disappeared.
 Wreckage verified as part of the flying-boat has been found near the Minquiers Rocks, which indicates that the disaster took place between that position and Jersey.
 The search continues.
 The company expresses its deep regret to the relatives of those who must now be presumed to have lost their lives.

-Sighting

-Two passengers on the Great Western Railway mailboat St Helier reported seeing an aircraft in the sea about half a mile away from the ship.
-They reported that the aircraft propellers were turning and they expected it was going to take off.
-The two passengers crossed to the other side of the boat as they realised the aircraft would pass across the bows.
-They didn't see the aircraft on the other side and assumed it had taken off in the mist.
-Officials checked the bow of the ship to see if it had hit the flying boat but no marks were found.

-Wreckage and bodies

-On 3 August it was reported that an 18 ft long wing section had been found near Minquiers Reef and a float had washed up on a French beach at Annonville.
-During the following few days bodies were washed ashore on the French coast.
-Two weeks later, on August 14, two Jersey fisherman found the wreckage (fuselage and engines) of the Cloud of Iona on the rocks 10 miles from Jersey.